Wilkes University, King's College and Misericordia University Reciprocal Tuition Policy

-- Eligible participants who intend to apply and attend the host institution must meet the admission requirements of such host institution and for the specified program of study by filing applications and related documents with the Director of Admissions of the host institution well in advance of the opening of the semester for which they are applying.
+- Eligible participants who intend to apply and attend the degree seeking institution must meet the admission requirements of such degree seeking institution and for the specified program of study by filing applications and related documents with the admissions department of the degree seeking institution well in advance of the opening of the semester for which they are applying.

 - Students are subject to federal academic progress requirements at the degree seeking institution.
 The degree seeking institution has the right to terminate benefits if a student does not meet required standards.

 - Identification and authorization documents will be furnished by the appropriate financial aid officer of the degree seeking institution to eligible participants/students.
 Such identification and authorization documents will be supplied annually for admission and retention of a student at the employee’s work institution; or supplied by semester for registration on a part-time basis at the employee’s work institution.

 Generally full time matriculated students are provided with ten (10) semesters (summer semesters do not count towards this total) of eligibility for dependent benefits (assuming all other eligibility requirements are met and continue to be) for coursework that leads to a first Bachelor’s degree.

 Grandfather Provision: Students currently enrolled and utilizing the tuition benefit at Misericordia University, King’s College or Wilkes University prior to April 12, 2017 will be considered to be grandfathered and subject to the provisions of the respective agreements between the participating schools.Effective Date: 8/1/2012 Revised 08/2019